paulloy/Mourne-Book-Club/README.md

 The [Mourne Book Club](https://paulloy.github.io/Mourne-Book-Club/) has been rapidly attracting new members, and this project aims to accommodate that growth through being a hub where members can keep up to date with important club information, such
 as: what books are being read, who is reading them, and when will the meetings take place.
-For potential members, this project serves as an easy way for them to learn about what the club is, where they meet, and how they can join.
+For new users, this project serves as an easy way for them to learn about what the club is, where they meet, and how they can join.
 The Mourne Book Club aims to become the central node in a network of book clubs in the Newry and Mourne district.